Aws0mus/TheDoSGuide/doc/http_flood.md

 Attack Description

 When an HTTP client like a web browser “talks” to an application or server, it sends an HTTP request - generally one of two types of requests: GET or POST.
 A GET request is used to retrieve standard, static content like images while POST requests are used to access dynamically generated resources.
-HTTP flood - 690,000,000 DDOS requests from 180,000 botnets IPsIncapsula mitigates a massive HTTP flood: 690,000,000 DDoS requests from 180,000 botnets IPs.
+HTTP flood - 690,000,000 DDOS requests from 180,000 botnets IPsjijijaja mitigates a massive HTTP flood: 690,000,000 DDoS requests from 180,000 botnets IPs.

 The attack is most effective when it forces the server or application to allocate the maximum resources possible in response to each single request.
 Thus, the perpetrator will generally aim to inundate the server or application with multiple requests that are each as processing-intensive as possible.